Vico Sotto: Transportation initiatives during the Luzon quarantine

-Tricycle operations controversy
+Tricycle operations dispute

 On March 24, 2020, the Philippine legislature passed the Bayanihan to Heal as One Act which gave national government additional powers to combat the pandemic.
 The National Bureau of Investigation (NBI) invoked the said law on April 1, 2020 against Sotto, summoning him to appear at their office on April 7, claiming that he had violated the law's provision which bans public transportation.
 Sotto responded by claiming that he had complied with the national government's order to stop tricycle operations prior to the enactment of the law on March 25.
 Senate President Tito Sotto, an uncle of the mayor and a principal author of the law in question, supported his claim.
 Vice President Leni Robredo and Senator Francis Pangilinan were among the other politicians who questioned the NBI's actions, stating the unconstitutionality of criminalizing an act committed retroactively.
 Social media responded heavily with criticism towards the NBI for allegedly singling out the mayor, with the hashtag "#ProtectVico" trending on Twitter worldwide that day.

-2022 reelection campaign

-In July 2021, Sotto announced his plans to run for reelection as Pasig mayor in the 2022 Pasig local elections.
-While he did not have a running mate for vice mayor in 2019, Sotto selected former Pasig representative Robert Jaworski Jr. as his running mate for vice mayor.
-They ran under the Giting ng Pasig (Bravery of Pasig) ticket.
-They were elected in the elections, defeating the ticket of incumbent vice mayor Iyo Bernardo and lawyer Ian Sia.